sgmurphy/wordpress-plugins/wp-ultimate-csv-importer/Readme.txt

 == FREQUENTLY ASKED QUESTIONS ==

-= How to import files in WordPress =
+= How to import data to WordPress? =

-The most straightforward method for file import is through direct upload to WordPress.
+The most straightforward method for file data import is through direct upload to WordPress.
 Alternatively, use import tools located under Tools > Import/Export or a plugin.
 If the plugin is installed, access the CSV importer menu for seamless WordPress import and export.
 Support for various file formats, including XML and CSV.

-= Why CSV and XML Format for WordPress Importer =
+= Why CSV and XML Format for WordPress Importer? =

 * The CSV method empowers users with basic Excel or spreadsheet knowledge to visually audit, change, edit, or update bulk data before importing.
 This offline approach minimizes manual work and saves time.